The Norwood Scale: Hair Loss Stages

 Hair Transplantation

 Hair transplantation uses hair cells from a different area of the head to regrow hair.
-Once hair follicles are gathered, they are transplanted to balding areas like the hairline or crown.
+Once a specialist gathers the hair follicles, they transplant them to balding areas like the hairline or crown.
 Hair transplantation can be an effective solution for male pattern baldness if you are a good candidate.
 Hair transplantation is a surgery and will often leave scarring on your scalp’s donor area.
 Check out the difference between hair transplants and scalp micropigmentation in the video below:

 Scalp Micropigmentation